aornota/ALFAL/README.md

 sociopathic herpetic humpsack who'll be burned in effigy for a generation or two and then forgotten.)

-It looks like your party - that malignancy of spivs, ideologues, racists, lickspittles and demented finger-jabbers - will receive about 45% of the vote and be rewarded with 55% of the seats.
+It looks like your party - that malignancy of spivs, ideologues, racists, lickspittles and demented finger-jabbers - will receive about 45% of the vote and be rewarded with roughly 55% of the seats.

 In no meaningful sense can this be considered democratic (even in these semanticidal times).
 Your claims to a mandate are a bluff.
 Your government is illegitimate.

 The Electoral Reform Society was founded in 1884.
 Without wishing to disparage their efforts and achievements over the last 135 years, many of us remain effectively disenfranchised.
-Meanwhile, you flirt with fascism as the world rushes wilfully towards environmental catastrophe.
+Meanwhile, you flirt with fascism - and the world rushes wilfully towards environmental catastrophe.

 I've therefore founded what might be considered the unofficial (and unarmed) paramilitary wing of the Electoral Reform Society.

-[Naming things is hard|https://martinfowler.com/bliki/TwoHardThings.html].
+[Naming things is hard](https://martinfowler.com/bliki/TwoHardThings.html).
 For now, "A Life for a Lie" will suffice.

 This name does not imply a threat: it is simply an assertion that the lies of you and your cohort - about austerity, immigration, the European Union, climate change, the risible pretence that you give a trillionth of a fuck about anyone beyond yourself (and maybe